-During one of his visits to Mother Bonnat, Count O’Kelly asked about the Holy Family coat-of arms.
+During one of his visits to Mother Bonnat, Count O’Kelly asked about the Holy Family crest.
 When he was told that one had not yet been designed, he suggested that the Holy Family should adopt the shamrock, “the beloved and blessed plant of my green Erin”, the emblem of the three hearts of Jesus, Mary and Joseph and that it be surrounded by a triangle, the emblem of the Blessed Trinity.

 Mother Bonnat describes the design and gives Fr.
 Noailles’s explanation of the various emblems and colours on it.

 On the crest the shamrock rests on a shield.
 Over this is a cross set in rays of the sun from which flows a banner inscribed with the words, ‘Glory to God alone’, the motto of the Association.
 The whole is surrounded by two olive branches.

 At that time the Association of the Holy Family was divided into four Societies.
 The Society of Jesus was for all clerics ranging from cardinals to seminarians.
 All the women, married, single and religious belonged to the Society of Mary.
 All the men who were not clerics were members of the Society of St. Joseph.
 The Society of God Alone comprised all the members of the Holy Family who had offered themselves unreservedly to Fr.
 Noailles to be at the service of the whole Association.

 The shamrock symbolises this structure.